vshushkov/mongo_fixtures/README.md

-# mongo_fixtures
+# MongoFixtures library for Dart

-A library for Dart developers.
-It is awesome.
+A library for inserting your test fixtures to MongoDb using [mongo_dart](https://pub.dartlang.org/packages/mongo_dart).

 ## Usage